hamzamerzic/paper-notes/md/policy-gradient-methods.md

 ### Reminders
 - REINFORCE algorithm performs Monte Carlo sampling of the stochastic policy, and updates the policy using policy gradient calculated from the partial returns $(G_t)$ of episodes
--- Unbiased estimate of the gradient, but slow due to slow -- Improves greatly aided with value function approximation
+-- Unbiased estimate of the gradient, but slow convergence since it uses rollouts instead of function approximation -- Improves greatly aided with value function approximation

 ### Overview